Grenada Taxes: A Guide for Individuals and Legal Entities

 Tax resident

 An individual who spends more than 183 days in Grenada is a tax resident.
-A company can also obtain tax residency in Grenada if it has been registered in the country or the head office of the company is in Grenada.
+The Grenada immigration criteria for a company to obtain tax residency are if it has been registered in the country or the head office of the company is in Grenada.

 Non-tax residents